 The Queensland Dahlia Society was formed in 1933 and is arguably Australia’s oldest continuous specialist dahlia club.
-Since then members have been promoting our flower at displays and exhibitions at many locations around metropolitan Brisbane.
+Since then members have been promoting our flower at displays and exhibitions at many locations around metropolitan Brisbane and the Granite Belt.

 Only during the disastrous floods of 1974 was our main state show not conducted.
-Currently our main show is conducted in the auditorium of the Mt Coot-ha botanical gardens.
-Other shows are held in shopping centres and suburban halls.
-These are stand alone shows set up, manned, and dismantled by our members.
-We also support agricultural shows held in season especially on the Darling Downs.
+Currently our main show is conducted in the auditorium of the Mt Coot-tha Botanical Gardens.
+We also support agricultural and horticultural shows at Wavell Heights, Stanthorpe, Tenterfield, Toowoomba and smaller shows in the Darling Downs.

 Members are kept informed of society activities via a quarterly news letter.
-Before the show season begins we hold a field day in a prominent grower’s garden where cultural practices are demonstrated and explained.
+Before the show season begins we hold a field day in one of three dahlia exhibitor regions on a rotational basis.
+Visitors attend prominent grower’s gardens on the Granite Belt, northern Brisbane and Coorabell where cultural practices are demonstrated and explained.
 We have a “How To” publication specific to Queensland conditions available for new growers.
 As well senior members are always keen to provide mentoring assistance.